How to use the resource:

 - How could capacity be created?

-Having an overview of these 3 dimensions, Need, Fit and Capacity, will aid you in rating the programmes and in making a fully informed decision about what programme to invest in.
+Having an overview of these 3 dimensions, Need, Fit and Capacity, will aid you in rating the intervention and in making a fully informed decision about what intervention to invest in.

-Once you have identified the population you are targeting and the need you are looking to meet you can start to narrow down your programmes.
-The “Search Programmes” button, found at the top of every page, or the “Explore the Programmes” button found on the home page will take you to the “Filter Programmes” page.
+Once you have identified the population you are targeting and the need you are looking to meet you can start to narrow down your interventions.
+The “Search Interventions” button, found at the top of every page, or the “Explore the Interventions” button found on the home page will take you to the “Filter Interventions” page.
 Here you can filter your search by

 - score on indicators

 - provision (whether the intervention has been implemented in Scotland)

 - mental health and wellbeing need - this section is broken into 4 areas of need:

 By selecting one of these filters all subheadings will be searched, or you can select an area of specific focus under each of these filters.

 Alternatively, if you are looking for a particular intervention you can enter the name, or part of the name, of the intervention in the “search by name” section.
 To search specific terms please use the Mental Health and Wellbeing Need filter buttons.
 Entering terms into the Search by name section will only return results if the word searched is in the title of the intervention.